 - Formal decision likely tomorrow

-May 31, 2018-The Nepal Communist Party (NCP) has finalised the names of Standing Committee members.
+The Nepal Communist Party (NCP) has finalised the names of Standing Committee members.
 The party which has been formed following merger between erstwhile CPN-UML and erstwhile CPN (Maoist Centre) has 45-members in the Standing Committee (SC).The party will make the formal announcement of the decision on Friday, sources said.

 While the erstwhile UML had finalised SC members last week, the then Maoist Centre took longer to zero in on names as the number of hopefuls in the party was significantly high.

 The two parties have agreed to form the SC with 26 leaders from the then UML and the rest from the then Maoist Centre.
 NCP Co-chairman Pushpa Kamal Dahal has reportedly finalised the 19 names from the Maoist Centre, while other Co-chairmen and Prime Minister KP Sharma Oli and senior leader Madhav Kumar Nepal had completed the task for the then UML.

 Leaders, including Devendra Poudel, Ganesh Shah and Madi Thapa, who had joined the then Maoist Centre at different times have been inducted as SC members.